3mdeb/96boards-docs-wiki/LatestSnapshots.md

 <a name="section-52"></a>
 ### HDMI Port
 The HDMI port on HiKey supports TVs and Monitors with an HDMI interface at display resolutions of 1920x1080 (or 1920x1200) pixels down to 640x480 pixels.
-Note that interlaced display modes are not currently supported. **The mobile SoC used on the HiKey board does not have sufficiently flexible clocking arrangements to support all possible HDMI timings specified by monitors.** A list of monitors/TVs can/cannot work with HiKey is stored [here](https://docs.google.com/spreadsheets/d/1aYNUlGx5J8RmfWrtML4lFJ-7tV8u-3AH_3IaiOlWfoE/edit?usp=sharing). **TODO: double check this link accessibility**
+Note that interlaced display modes are not currently supported. **The mobile SoC used on the HiKey board does not have sufficiently flexible clocking arrangements to support all possible HDMI timings specified by monitors.** A list of monitors/TVs can/cannot work with HiKey is stored [here](https://docs.google.com/spreadsheets/d/1aYNUlGx5J8RmfWrtML4lFJ-7tV8u-3AH_3IaiOlWfoE/edit?usp=sharing).

 Note also that these modes are preferred and will be tried (in this order) first if they exist in EDID: